pkivolowitz/CSC3510-S-2024/class.md

   * Review

-  * 3 essays left to grade, 17 P1 left to grade - been quite sick so
-  progress has been slow
+  * All essays graded.
+17 P1 left to grade - been quite sick so progress has been slow

   * Discuss essay

   * Common biggest error seen so far in P1 is calling write assuming that x0 through x7 are not corrupted.

+    * Demonstrate `regs` a program designed to drive this point home.

   * P2 is assigned